The combination of rich chocolate and crispy biscuits creates a...

 How to Bake Biscuits in a Cast Iron Skillet

-Using a cast-iron skillet for baking biscuits is a great technique that is very easy and promotes good texture and even baking of the biscuits.
+The use of a cast-iron skillet to bake biscuits provides an effective method which produces better biscuit texture through its uniform baking results.
 The process begins with preheating the oven to a temperature of 450°F (232°C) and slightly oiling or buttering the cast-iron skillet.
 While the oven heats up, prepare the biscuit dough using a favorite recipe.
-Flaky buttermilk biscuits are a great choice because of their wonderful flavor and soft layers.
+Flaky buttermilk biscuits make an excellent choice because they feature delicious taste and delicate layered structure.

 - Preheat oven to 450°F (232°C) and lightly oil or butter your cast-iron skillet